 The style of shoe you need depends largely on the type of pedals you have.
 Clip and clipless pedals call for compatible road cycling shoes.
 But there are several types of clipless pedals and a range of clipless shoe systems to go with them.
 The right system for you depends on your experience level and personal preference.

 The number of options may be intimidating, but our shopping guide breaks down each type to help you choose the right men’s road cycling shoes for you.
-If you’re ready to pick out a pair, take a look at our top recommendations.

 Typically, a road cycling shoe is stiff and made of tough, lightweight materials like nylon and carbon fiber.
 The outsoles are generally flat, lacking the lugs commonly found on mountain biking shoes.
 Road cycling shoes are designed to work with your pedals so that you waste as little energy as possible as you move the pedals.